xaslilac/weave/documents/weave.md

 server can be accessed by using it's attached port as the property name.
 For example, a server listening to port 80 can be accessed by using `weave.servers[80]`.

-### apps
+### hosts
-An object containing references to all active Weave apps.
-They are stored by their relevant hostname, and are allowed to have wildcards (\*) in their hostnames.
+An object linking host names to the Weave apps that handle them.
+They are stored as `hostname: app` pairs relevant hostname, and are allowed to have wildcards (\*) in their hostnames.
 For example, an app for a developer/admin version of your website might listen to "localhost" on port 8080 rather than to any host on port 80.
 This app could be found under `weave.apps["localhost:8080"]`, and the app for your public website could be found under `weave.apps["*:80"]`